Assessment & Occupational Therapy for Autistic Teens in Norfolk

 Once assessment is complete, I review all the information and feedback to you to share my impression of the current needs and recommendations for next steps.

-These goals may include:
+These goals may include, for example:

 • Regulating emotions and sensory overwhelm at school or college

-• Increasing participation in social groups
+• Increasing participation in social activities

 • Developing safer coping and regulation strategies

-• Increasing independence in daily routines (mornings, school or college work, self-care, sleep)
+independence in daily routines (mornings, school or college work, self-care, sleep)

 Sessions combine education, activities, practical 'experiments' (trying strategies between sessions) and reflection to build skills in areas such as: